 Samuel Wittewronge Clayton

 1734-1795.
-He was born on 5 February 1734 in Barbados, the second son of Samuel Clayton who died in his first year, and of his wife Thomasine Wittewonge.
+He was born on 5 February 1734 in Bridgetown, Barbados, the second son of Samuel Clayton who died within the year, and of his wife, Thomasine Wittewonge.
 His father was of Irish descent, and his mother was the heiress to a family that had settled in England from the Netherlands two centuries previously.

-He commanded the Channel flagship Victory 100 from 13 May 1780, taking part in the June-December campaign with the flag of Admiral Francis Geary until that officer resigned at the end of August.
-Remaining with the Victory she served as the flagship of Admiral Sir Francis William Drake from the last week of September until the end of December, and for a month or so until 16 April 1781 with the flag of Vice-Admiral Hyde Parker.
+Upon returning to active service Clayton commanded the Channel flagship Victory 100 from the beginning of May 1780, one of his first acts being to attend the funeral of Admiral Sir Charles Hardy on 2 May, prior to participating in the June-December campaign with the flag of Admiral Francis Geary until that officer resigned at the end of August.
+Remaining with the Victory, he flew the flag of Admiral Sir Francis William Drake from the last week of September until the end of December, and that of Vice-Admiral Hyde Parker for a month or so until 16 April 1781.

-He was not thereafter employed and died at Peckham in October 1795, being buried in the family vault at St. Giles Church, Camberwell.
+He was not thereafter employed but became a superannuated rear-admiral on 1 June 1795 and died at Peckham in the early part of October, being buried in the family vault at St. Giles Church, Camberwell.